streamdal/thrifty/README.md

 }
 ```

-Then decode the binary message data.
+Then decode the binary message data using the parsed IDL.
 The struct name must be prefixed with the full namespace
  `"sh.batch.schema.Account"` as shown:

 ```go